-On top of the returning British dramas expected back in the coming year (His Dark Materials, Marcella and Unforgotten to name just three), below are the many, many, many new UK TV series we’re hoping to see arrive in 2020 and beyond.
+On top of the British series that returned in 2020 (His Dark Materials, Ghosts and Inside No. 9 to name just three), below are the many new UK TV series we welcomed in 2020.

 You’ll find true crime series, contemporary thrillers and the usual hefty number of literary adaptations and period dramas.
-Here’s the same for all the new British comedy on its way in 2020.
+Here’s the same for all the new British comedy we enjoyed in 2020.

 All Creatures Great and Small (September)

 Filmed in the Yorkshire Dales in autumn 2019 is a new adaptation of the memoirs of rural vet James Herriot (real name: James Alf Wight).
 Airing on Channel 5 in the UK and on Masterpiece on PBS in the US, this series stars Samuel West, Anna Madeley and Dame Diana Rigg, with newcomer Nicholas Ralph playing young vet James.
 A six-part series plus a Christmas special has been filmed, timed to mark the 50th anniversary of the first book’s publication.
 Expect warm-hearted stories of animal frolics and local characters.

 A Suitable Boy (July)